RomanSmyk/weekly-business-review-sql/README.md

 ## The Problem

-As a Quality Assurance Analyst at Accenture, I was responsible for producing a Weekly Business Review (WBR) — a recurring report tracking content review quality metrics across EMEA markets.
+As a Quality Assurance Analyst at Accenture for Google, I was responsible for producing a Weekly Business Review (WBR) — a recurring report tracking content review quality metrics across EMEA markets.
 The metrics covered: